albertkun/21S-ASIAAM-191A/Week_4/Materials/pre-lab.md

 We will be working with Google Forms in the lab this week, so please read the following to familiarize yourself with data and working with Google Forms.

-While participatory asset mapping is not relevant to all groups, the first reading demonstrates important considerations in designing any participatory mapping activity.
+The first reading demonstrates important considerations in designing any participatory mapping activity.

 Read:
 - From [Participatory Asset Mapping](https://www.communityscience.com/knowledge4equity/AssetMappingToolkit.pdf)